 Filipe Braga © Fundação de Serralves, Porto

 In 1991 she and choreographer Jennifer Monson created the Matzoh Factory.
 For over a decade the studio was a grassroots site for wild experimentation where choreographers and artists congregated for low-tech/low-cost shows, rehearsals, parties, and readings.
 Over a dozen of Dorvillier's early works were created at The Matzoh Factory from 1991 to 2003.
-These are the pieces that make up the content of the recent project A catalogue of steps (2013 and ongoing).
+These are the pieces that make up the content of A catalogue of steps (2013 and ongoing).

 No Change or “freedom is a psycho-kinetic skill” (2005) commissioned by Danspace Project, marks an important turning point in Dorvillier's artistic trajectory and working methods, and became a reference for her following works.
 It was reprised at St. Mark's Church in the context of Danspace Project's “certain difficulties, certain joy” Platform 2010 curated by Trajal Harrell.

 Nottthing Is Importanttt (2007) commissioned by The Kitchen, was included in both the New York Times and TimeOut New York’s best of 2007 dance features.
 A frequent collaborator, Lighting Designer Thomas Dunn received a Bessie for his work on this project.
 Nottthing Is Importanttt was the beginning of an important collaborative relationship with composer Zeena Parkins, with whom Dorvillier has created many subsequent works, along with Thomas Dunn such as Choreography, a Prologue for the Apocalypse of Understanding, Get Ready!
-(2009) commissioned by Dance Theater Workshop; Danza Permanente (2012) co-commissioned by Stuk, Rencontres chorégraphiques internationales de Seine St. Denis, and The Kitchen (as part of FIAF's Crossing the Line Festival); and most recently Diary of an Image (2014) commissioned by Danspace Project, MANCC, LMCC, and Atelier de Paris/Carolyn Carlson.
+(2009) commissioned by Dance Theater Workshop; Danza Permanente (2012) co-commissioned by Stuk, Rencontres chorégraphiques internationales de Seine Saint-Denis, and The Kitchen (as part of FIAF's Crossing the Line Festival); and Diary of an Image (2014) commissioned by Danspace Project, MANCC, LMCC, and Atelier de Paris/Carolyn Carlson.

 Danspace Project Platform 2014: Diary of an Image by DD Dorvillier was an eponymous four-week series of events which sought to examine definitions of dance presentation and artist and institutional collaboration, and opened up possibilities for new ways of thinking histories together.
 Curated by Dorvillier in collaboration with writer and scholar Jenn Joy, the platform included a series of Solo Events with performances by artists who have impacted Dorvillier's work and history as well as two new works by Dorvillier and collaborators: A catalogue of steps (2013) commissioned by Entre cour et jardin, LMCC, Danspace Project, MANCC, Atelier de Paris/Carolyn Carlson, and Diary of an Image.